Purchase the Day Trips Around Rochester book on Amazon

 Grand Prix Festival.
 Celebrate Watkins Glen’s rich racing history throughout this annual street festival.
 Featuring over 600 vintage cars alongside vendors and musicians, enjoy a late-afternoon reenactment of America’s first post–World War II road race that sparked a new passion for auto racing.
 North Franklin Street, grandprixfestival.com

 Bristol Mountain Fall Sky Rides.
 Enjoy a 20-minute round-trip ride on the Comet Express chairlift on weekend afternoons from mid-September through October, plus Monday, October 11.
-Absorb the rich fall colors while facing Stid Hill on the ride back down.
+Absorb the rich fall colors as you face Stid Hill on the ride back down.
 Admission fee.
 5662 New York State Route 64, (585) 374-6000, bristolmountain.com

 Borderland Music Festival.
 Get your tickets early for the popular grassroots music and arts festival at Knox Farm State Park.
 Admission fee.
 230 Knox Road, borderlandfestival.com